“Language is a skin”

 I looked at the first four films: In Shrek, the familiar set-up is established: the beautiful princess is rescued.
 The twist is that he is an ogre.
-Not only that, but at sundown she becomes an ogre as well.
+Not only that, but at sundown, she becomes an ogre as well.

 In a very fairy tale way, they find "true love" with each other.
 Sarah Bonner says,

-… in 2001 Shrek was released by DreamWorks and uses the traditional format of the genre and various repeated tropes from fairy tales in parody of Disney fairy tale presentations.
+… in 2001 Shrek was released by DreamWorks and uses the traditional format of the genre and various repeated tropes from fairy tales in a parody of Disney fairy tale presentations.
 Shrek, and the sequel Shrek 2, have challenged both gender and racial representation in fairy tales.
 Gender is interrogated in a light-hearted manner by inverting (to an extent) the lead roles: Shrek is shy and enjoys the quiet life; Princess Fiona, in contrast, is a feisty kung fu fighting heroine.
 Shrek is forced to take on the active adventure to save the princess; and Fiona plays, albeit impatiently, at being the princess waiting to be rescued.
 Gender roles are initially inverted only to become more equal as the film continues.
 (2007)

 Is a “feisty” female and “shy” male really subverting gender?
 No.

 The thing about gender that is overlooked in the blog and in the Shrek films is that gender circumvents black and white definitions.
-There are butch women and femme men. (butch=a hyperbolization of traditional male traits and femme=a hyperbolization of traditional female traits) The blurring of traditional notions of female and male behavior does not suggest subversion of a gender model.
+There are butch women and femme men. (butch=a hyperbolization of traditional male traits and femme=a hyperbolization of traditional female traits) The blurring of traditional notions of female and male behaviour does not suggest the subversion of a gender model.

 I performed with The Greater Toronto Drag King Society as a fun part of my research.
 I did female drag and I am female.
 I did not cross over to another gender.
-I was interested in how female behavior can be learned by the same sex.
+I was interested in how female behaviour can be learned by the same sex.
 Speaking of which, "sex" is defined as being physiologically male or female-although this is definitely complicated by trans-sexuality, which I am not discussing here-and "gender" involves the meanings we give to those categories.

 In a previous article I wrote:

-Femme performer Louise - playing Olivia Newton John playing the film character Sandi in Grease - brings to her performance not only recognizable aspects of her own femme-play and the femme-star but of the femme-character the star adopts in the film.
+Femme performer Louise - playing Olivia Newton-John playing the film character Sandi in Grease - brings to her performance not only recognizable aspects of her own femme-play and the femme-star but of the femme character the star adopts in the film.
 The sticky sweetness contained by a leather jacket, blond wig, high heels and tight pants are aspects of the film character's transformation from femme-goody two shoes to femme-slut.
 In the finale, Louise also includes Barbie business.
 This performer has a physique, which lends itself to the Barbie “look,” and she camps that up with makeup, accessories and attitude.
 The levels of femme play are woven together in a patchwork characterization.
 The result is a camp and gender performance soup with dashes of Louise, Olivia, Sandi and Barbie.
 (Shiller 1996, 25-26)

 In Shrek 2, they begin on their honeymoon and travel to the kingdom of Far Far Away to see her parents, the king and queen, who are planning a big celebration for them.
 The evil fairy godmother wants Princess Fiona to be with her son, Prince Charming.
 Ethan Alter, a film critic says, “The most accurate way to sum up Shrek 2 is that it is exactly like the original.”
 (2005)